etotheipi/toptal_tensorflow_blog_post/README.md

 ## Toptal Blog Post by Alan Reiner
 #### Use Tensorflow for More than Deep Learning
 ##### Author: Alan Reiner
-##### March 2020
+##### (NOT YET PUBLISHED - Expected April 2020)

 -----

-This repo contains the complete, fully-functional code for all the examples contained in my blog post:
+This repo contains the complete, fully-functional code for all the examples contained in my soon-to-be-published blog post:

 * [Use Tensorflow for More than Deep Learning (TBA)](...)

 The code snippets in the blog post are abridged, leaving out some of the messy implementation details such as learning optimizations and the code that produces the pretty visuals.
-The notebooks in this repo were the original source of the text and visuals in the post, but functional, optimized and documented.
+These are the source notebooks with full documentation, and should work out of the box if basic DS/ML packages are installed.

 -----